 • drop Part D coverage, which may result in penalties if you have no prescription coverage

-General enrollment/Medicare Advantage open enrollment
+General enrollment and Medicare Advantage open enrollment

 It’s a good idea to sign up for a Part D plan when you become eligible, even if you’re not taking any prescription medications.
-Why?
-Medicare adds on a permanent 1 percent late enrollment penalty to your premiuif you don’t enroll within 63 days of your initial eligibility period.

-The penalty rate is calculated based on the national premium rate for the current year multiplied by the number of months you didn’t enroll when you were eligible.
-So, if you wait, your extra penalty payment will be based on how long you didn’t have PartD coverage.
-This can add up.
+The penalty rate is calculated based on the national premium rate for the current year, multiplied by the number of months you did not enroll when you were eligible.
+So, if you wait to enroll, your extra penalty payment will be based on how long you went without Part D coverage, and this can add up.

 The base premium changes year to year.
 If the premium goes up or down, your penalty changes, too.

-You can avoid the penalty if you have Medicare “creditable coverage” from another plan.
+You can avoid the penalty if you have Medicare creditable coverage from another plan.
 This means you have drug coverage that’s at least equal to the basic Medicare Part D coverage from another source, like an employer.

 Since the penalty can add to your premium cost, it makes sense to buy a Part D plan at low cost when you become eligible.
 You can change plans during each open enrollment time if you need different coverage.